-Can I use a refurbished computer for teaching online?
+Can you use a refurbished computer for teaching online?

 Online companies don’t care whether your computer is brand new or old or refurbished.
 The most important thing is whether or not it meets the minimum specifications needed to run that companies teaching platform.
 The actual specifications are going to vary depending on the company but typically include:

-How much can I save buying a refurbished computer?
+How much can you save buying a refurbished computer?